GoogleCloudPlatform/click-to-deploy-solutions/document-ai/README.md

 The Document AI form processor applies machine learning models to automatically identify form fields, extract their values, and map them to appropriate data types.
 It leverages advanced techniques such as optical character recognition (OCR), natural language processing, and entity extraction.
 Along with structured data extraction, the processor can generate concise AI-powered summaries of the document's key points.
 The extracted form data is then saved to BigQuery so organizations can leverage BigQuery's powerful querying capabilities, data visualization tools, and machine learning capabilities to gain insights from the extracted form data.

-In summary , this architecture allows for seamless integration between the Document AI form processor, AI summarization capabilities,and BigQuery, enabling organizations to automate the extraction of structured data from documents, obtain quick summaries of essential content, and leverage the combined information for various analytics and decision-making purposes.
+In summary, this architecture allows for seamless integration between the Document AI form processor, AI summarization capabilities, and BigQuery, enabling organizations to automate the extraction of structured data from documents, obtain quick summaries of essential content, and leverage the combined information for various analytics and decision-making purposes.

 ## Use cases
 These are some examples of the use cases you can build on top of this architecture: